dobek/fstrimDaemon/README.md

 SLEEP_BEFORE_REPEAT="3h"

 # Maximum CPU Load when fstrim is allowed.
-# If current CPU Load is above demon sleeps for 5 min.
+# If current CPU Load is above daemon sleeps for 5 min.
 # 1.0 means all cores are busy.
 MAX_CPU_LOAD="0.2"